Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/brainstorm.typ

     - *Weight* - A descore robot is the the lightest of the three options ],
   cons: [
-    *Match Specific* - The strategy of this robot heavily depends on the enemy team double zoning to enable us to descore ],
+    - *Match Specific* - The strategy of this robot heavily depends on the enemy team double zoning to enable us to descore
+    - *Wasted Space* - This robot sacrifices a lot of the legal 18 in#super[3] volume for a robot, which makes some tasks, such as elevation above A tier, impossible.
+  ],
   notes: [
     - Having a descore bot will prevent most enemy teams from double zoning in fear of getting their triballs descored